LevelCrush/LevelCrush.SPT.Mod/user/mods/DanW-SPTQuestingBots/README.md

 * Objectives should be sparsely placed on the map.
 Since bots take a break from questing after each objective is completed, they will wander around the area (for an unknown distance) before continuing the quest.
 If you place objective positions too close to each other, the bot will unnecessarily run back and forth around the area.
 As a rule of thumb, place objectives at least 20m from each other.
 * If you want a bot to go to several specific positions that are close to each other (i.e. small, adjacent rooms), use multiple steps in a single objective instead of using multiple objectives each with a single step.
 * Bots will use the NavMesh to calculate the more efficient path to their objective (using an internal Unity algorithm).
 They cannot perform complex actions to reach objective locations, so avoid placing objective steps on top of objects (i.e. inside truck beds) or in areas that are difficult to reach.
 Bots will not know to crouch or jump to get around obstacles.
+* Quest waypoints can help bots find paths to objectives in labyrinthic areas, but adding too many to a quest may impact performance.

 **---------- Bot Group Spawning System ----------**